-any order of priority but recommended a sequence for developing the philosophical and design criteria from the general to the particular; from the physical to the spiritual.
+It was envisaged that the mosque would be a work of Distinguished Architecture.
+This would be expressed by any order of priority but recommended a sequence for developing the philosophical and design criteria from the general to the particular; from the physical to the spiritual.

 It was proposed that the Mosque should be a "Great Symbol of development, shining all over the world, so every visitor will be excited to see it."
-It should have symbolic significance for the State, representing Life & Hope, acting as the link between Religion and Life and as a centre of knowledge and culture.
+It should-have symbolic significance for the State, representing Life & Hope, acting as the link between Religion and Life and as a centre of knowledge and culture.
 Chairman Madfai suggested it should be a symbol of the tradition and originality of the Arab World.

-Another important contribution was the Scale, the very size of the Mosque, which was established by studies underthe impression, the mood and the impact, it would convey, to be remembered and to uplift the spirits of all.
+Another important contribution was the Scale, the very size of the Mosque, which was established by studies undertaken by the Ministry of Awqaf for a capacity of 30,000 people.
+His Excellency the President said that scale would be representative of Iraq, the Arab nations the impression, the mood and the impact, it would convey, to be remembered and to uplift the spirits of all.